May 1, 2020 5:00:00 AM •

 Mailchimp does have a free version for email campaign creation for when you are starting.

-Hubspot’s email tool is also a great one to use if you are a small business or a growing business.
-If you prefer to have your CRM and email marketing tool in one platform, then this might be the way to go, you can sign up for free via this link.
+Hubspot's email tool is also a great one to use if you are a small business or a growing business.
+If you prefer to have your CRM and email marketing tool in one platform, then this might be the way to go, I am a Hubspot Partner so if this seems like a logical way to go, please get in touch.

 Social media scheduling tools